seedstack-addons/spring-bridge/index.md

 ---

 Seed Spring support is a bi-directional injection bridge between Seed managed instances and Spring beans.
-It allows to inject Spring beans in Seed instances and Seed instances as Spring beans.
+It allows to inject Spring beans in Seed instances and Seed instances as Spring beans.<!--more-->

 Additionally, this support fills in a gap between Seed and Spring code allowing for instance to initiate a Spring-based transaction from Seed code.
 Tt also provides a Spring namespace handler to make its features as easy to use as possible.